grafana/alloy/docs/sources/get-started/install/puppet.md

     }
     ```

-1. Create a new [Puppet][] manifest with the following class to add the Grafana package repositories, install the `grafana-alloy` package, and run the service:
+1. Create a new [Puppet][] manifest with the following class to add the Grafana package repositories, install the `alloy` package, and run the service:

     ```ruby
     class grafana_agent::grafana_agent_flow () {